t-neumann/slamdunk/doc/source/Dunks.rst

 **-mi**              Minimum alignment identity required to retain a read (default: 0.8).
 **-nm**              Maximum number of mismatches allowed in a read (default: -1).
 **-t**               The number of threads to use for this dunk.
 This dunk runs single-threaded so the number of threads should be equal to the number of available samples (default: 1).
-**bam**    x         Fastq/BAM file(s) containing the raw mapped reads.
+**bam**    x         BAM file(s) containing the raw mapped reads.
 Can be multiple if multiple samples are analysed simultaneously.
 =========  ========  =================================================================================================================================================================================

 -------------------------------------------------------------------------------------------------------------------------------